alexvasilkov/GradleGitDependenciesPlugin/README.md

         git name: '[Git dependency name.
 Required]',
             url: '[Git repository url.
 Required]',
             path: '[Path within repo which should be added as dependency, i.e. /library/.
 Optional]',
-            commit: '[Commit id of any length or 'master' to checkout HEAD.
+            commit: '[Commit id of any length, tag name or 'master' to checkout HEAD.
 Required]' }

 Note, that using 'master' as git commit or 'HEAD' as svn revision is not recommended,